 - Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

-We may collect Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-We do not collect any information about criminal convictions and offences.
+Generally, we do not collect Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
+We also do not collect any information about criminal convictions and offences.